Patuxet: Devastation

 The Patuxet were wiped out by a series of plagues that decimated the indigenous peoples of southeastern New England in the second decade of the 17th century.
 The epidemics which swept across New England and the Canadian Maritimes between 1614 and 1620 were especially devastating to the Wampanoag and neighboring Massachusett, with mortality reaching 100% in many mainland villages.
 When the Pilgrims landed in 1620, all the Patuxet except Tisquantum had died.
 The plagues have been attributed variously to smallpox, leptospirosis, and other diseases.

 The last Patuxet

 Some European expedition captains were known to increase profits by capturing natives to sell as slaves.
 Such was the case when Thomas Hunt kidnapped several Wampanoag in 1614 in order to sell them later in Spain.
 One of Hunt's captives was a Patuxet named Tisquantum, who eventually came to be known as Squanto (a nickname given to him by his friend William Bradford).
 After Tisquantum regained his freedom, he was able to work his way to England where he lived for several years, working with a shipbuilder.

 He signed on as an interpreter for a British expedition to Newfoundland.
 From there Tisquantum went back to his home, only to discover that, in his absence, epidemics had killed everyone in his village.

-Tisquantum succumbed to "Indian fever" in November 1622.
+Tisquantum succumbed to a fever in November 1622.